DawDa07/memory-allocator-in-C/README.md

 - GC is conservative: leftover stack words can keep objects alive; objects are never moved
 - Not a replacement for libc `malloc`
 - Call `heap_init(__builtin_frame_address(0))` from `main` before `heap_collect`

-## Resume bullet

-Custom first-fit memory allocator in C with coalescing, 16-byte alignment, realloc, and a conservative mark-and-sweep GC; tested, with a heap-allocated linked-list demo.